Popular Front for the Liberation of Palestine

-History
+Background

 Arab Nationalist Movement

 George Habash, a Palestinian Christian, was PFLP's Secretary General at its beginning.
 He had been influenced by the ideas of Constantin Zureiq and Sati' al-Husri, Arab nationalists of the 1940s and 1950s.

 The PFLP grew out of the Harakat al-Qawmiyyin al-Arab, or Arab Nationalist Movement (ANM), founded in 1953 by George Habash, a Palestinian Christian from Lydda.
 In 1948, 19-year-old Habash, a medical student, went to his home town of Lydda during the 1948 Arab–Israeli War to help his family.
 While he was there, the Israel Defense Forces attacked the city and forced most of its civilian population to leave in what became known as the Lydda Death March.
 They marched for three days without food or water until they reached the Arab armies' front lines, leading to the death of his sister.
 Habash finished his medical education in Lebanon at the American University in Beirut, graduating in 1951.

 In an interview with US journalist John K. Cooley, Habash argued for viewing "the liberation of Palestine as something not to be isolated from events in the rest of the Arab world" and identified "the main reason for [Palestinians'] defeat" as triumph of "the scientific society of Israel" over "our own backwardness in the Arab world"; because of this, he "called for the total rebuilding of Arab society into a twentieth-century society" and a "scientific and technical renaissance in the Arab world".
 The ANM was founded in this nationalist spirit. "[We] held the 'Guevara view' of the 'revolutionary human being, Habash told Cooley.
 "A new breed of man had to emerge, among the Arabs as everywhere else.
 This meant applying everything in human power to the realization of a cause."

-The ANM formed underground branches in several Arab countries, including Libya, Saudi Arabia and Kuwait, then still under British rule.
-It adopted secularism and socialist economic ideas, and pushed for armed struggle.